nileshkhetrapal/CCC-410ITS-05/Topic Ideas.md

 7. Creating a database to store all of the artefacts
 8. Creating a basket database to generate the report from
 9. Using magic to conjure an AI to spit a readable Report.

+Plan B:
+If it is not possible to conjure the AI, I would then tweak the project to allow any kind of tool to be run on the files.
+Possibly even have a marketplace for people to develop toolsets and make money of off them.